pfs/HaNaMiniAnalyzer/test/README.md

 ## Monitor the job outputs and re-run for the failed jobs
 There is a hard-coded parameter in the [lxbatch.py](https://github.com/nadjieh/HaNaMiniAnalyzer/blob/80X_201705/test/lxbatch.py#L3) file.
 It is called CheckFailedJobs.
-If it is set to `True`, lxbatch.py looks for the output of the previous jobs in `eos` and if one file is missing, add it to the list of jobs to run over them again
+If it is set to `True`, lxbatch.py looks for the output of the previous jobs in `eos` and if one file is missing, add it to the list of jobs to run over them again.

+## Merge the ouput files
+A script is availabel to merge the output files.
+It can be found at [test/hadd.py](test/hadd.py).

+# This documentation is not complete, please contact developers